BlaZeon: Reception

+In Japan, Game Machine listed BlaZeon in their June 1, 1992 issue as being the tenth most-popular arcade game for the previous two weeks.
+The Japanese publication Micom BASIC Magazine ranked the game eleventh in popularity in its July 1992 issue.
+AllGame's Brett Alan Weiss considered the possibility of controlling captured enemies original, but opined that the game was a mediocre and unremarkable shooter, due to its slow action and generic audiovisual presentation.

+Super NES

-BlaZeon garnered mixed reception from critics, some of which reviewed it as an import title.
-The Super Nintendo Entertainment System version holds a 42.25% rating at the review aggregator site GameRankings.
-In Japan, Game Machine listed the original arcade release on their June 1, 1992 issue as being the tenth most-popular arcade game for the previous two weeks.
-When reviewing the Super NES adaptation, Joypad's Olivier Prézeau reviewed the Super NES criticized the graphical presentation for its small sprites and jerky animations, but was fond of the ability to capture and use the enemies. in contrast, Consoles +' François Hermellin also reviewed the Super Nintendo conversion and labelled the graphics as "splendid and colorful".
+The Super NES version received generally unfavorable reception from critics, holding a rating of 42.25% based on four reviews according to review aggregator GameRankings.
+When reviewing the Super NES adaptation, Joypad's Olivier Prézeau reviewed the Super NES criticized the graphical presentation for its small sprites and jerky animations, but was fond of the ability to capture and use the enemies.
+In contrast, Consoles +' François Hermellin also reviewed the Super Nintendo conversion and labelled the graphics as "splendid and colorful".
 Hermellin commended the conversion further for the lack of slowdown, soundtrack, and playability, but felt that the game lacked ambition and lambasted its overall presentation.
-Video Games' Jan Barysch disagreed with Hermellin, writing that the SNES port was "jerky, heavy as hell, and poorly thought out."
-Electronic Gaming Monthly's four reviewers found the SNES version to be "a better than average shooter", noting its capture power-up mechanic.
+Video Games' Jan Barysch disagreed with Hermellin and considered the SNES port to be "jerky" and "poorly" made.
+Electronic Gaming Monthly's four editors found the SNES version to be "a better than average shooter", noting its capture power-up mechanic.

 Nintendo Power's three reviewers liked the ability to assume control of each Bio-Cyborgs, they ultimately regarded the Super NES version to be an average scrolling shooter.
 Play Time's Robert Reichsmann commended the graphics and music of the Super Nintendo port, but felt mixed about its gameplay.
-British publication Super Gamer gave the SNES conversion an unfavorable review, stating: "Terrible scrolling backgrounds and poor gameplay ensure unhappiness."
-Reviewing the original arcade release, AllGames Brett Alan Weiss noted the ability to control captured enemies as an original element.
-Nevertheless, Weiss regarded BlaZeon to be an unremarkable and mediocre shooter, citing its slow action, and generic audiovisual presentation.
-Roger Post of SHMUPS! (a classic network of GameSpy) reviewed the SNES adaptation, finding its gameplay slow and the soundtrack repetitive.
+British publication Super Gamer gave the SNES conversion an unfavorable review, criticizing its "terrible" scrolling backgrounds and "poor" gameplay Roger Post of SHMUPS! (a classic network of GameSpy) reviewed the SNES adaptation, finding its gameplay slow and the soundtrack repetitive.
 Hardcore Gaming 101's Brett Pritchard disagreed with Weiss and Post, giving both the arcade and SNES versions positive retrospective outlooks.